marigold-dev/training-security-2/README.md

 //TODO code + fix

 - Authorize withdraw transfer only to user account : As User wallet cannot do callback loops, it solves the issue but this solution is not always feasible and limitating.
+To check if an address is implicit, the Tezos.get_sender and the Tezos.get_source are always equal.

 - Audit External Contract calls : This is very hard to check, for example on withdraw for a token transfer, any contract can receive funds.